compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 ### Acknowledgments

-This activity was designed with input from participants and TAs from SICSS 2017 - 2019, especially Yo-Yo Chen, Janet Xu, and Alex Kindel, as well as participants at many Fragile Families Challenge Getting Started Workshops.
+This activity was designed with input from participants and TAs from SICSS 2017 - 2020, especially Yo-Yo Chen, Janet Xu, Alex Kindel, and Ian Lundberg as well as participants at many Fragile Families Challenge Getting Started Workshops.
 The [Fragile Families Challenge](https://doi.org/10.1073/pnas.1915006117) is a mass collaboration organized by Matt Salganik, Ian Lundberg, Alex Kindel, and Sara McLanahan involving hundreds of researchers.